Sagnac/streamsave/README.md

 ----

-The `track_packets=yes` option adds chapters to positions where packet loss occurs for HLS streams.
+The `track_packets=yes` setting adds chapters to positions where packet loss occurs for HLS streams.
 This gives you a visual sense for where the video is choppy due to low bandwidth or during times of network congestion and makes it easy to preserve continuity and trim around skips which usually cause invalid timestamps.

 ----